 “…because it will be founded a Royal Charter, it cannot be simply disbanded because it no longer fits the current policy agenda.
 The whole purpose of a Royal Charter is it founds a professional organisation in perpetuity.
 So, it’s not going to go away the next time a Secretary of State decides that perhaps it’s not something that they’re particularly happy with or in tune with.”

-NOTE: the presentation took place November 2nd 2015, for the latest on The College of Teaching visit my ‘Claim Your College‘ blog post
+NOTE: the presentation took place November 2015, for the latest on this project visit the Chartered College of Teaching website on chartered.college

 His appointment ruffled feathers because prior to being given the job, he was a bit of a rebel.
 He had been a member of the Socialist Teachers’ Alliance.
 He had also, briefly, been suspended from the NUT after taking part in an unofficial strike over the 1988 Education Act, which took away teachers’ rights to negotiate on pay and conditions.